Environmental Justice and Community Partnerships

-Join us for Sierra Club's 11th annual grassroots environmental conference in Memphis, TN, Saturday, November 3, 2012
+Join us for Sierra Club's 12th Annual Grassroots Environmental Conference in Memphis, TN, Saturday, November 9, 2013

-Send your name, address, phone number, email address, and organizational affiliation or school if a student.
+Please register before the deadline November 5th by emailing firstname.lastname@example.org Send your name, address, phone number, email address, and organizational affiliation or school if a student.
 Indicate meat or veggie meal preference.
 For more info or questions, please call, 901-324-7757.
-Find out more
+Find out more.

 Nuclear Issues in the Memphis Area